Ok, I’ll be honest. I hate pumpkin spice.

 - Sweetened condensed milk.
 This adds creamy texture and sweetness to the flan.

 - Eggs.
-Always use room temperature eggs as they will blend better with the milk mixture.
+Always use room-temperature eggs as they will blend better with the milk mixture.

-- Vanilla extract, ground cinnamon, ground ginger, ground cloves, salt, nutmeg.
+- Vanilla extract, ground cinnamon, ground ginger, ground cloves, salt, and nutmeg.
 All the Fall flavors we know and love!

 - Make the caramel.
 In a saucepan, melt sugar over medium-high heat, stirring constantly to prevent burning until it turns an amber color.
 Don’t walk away.
 Sugar can burn so easily.
 Once you get liquid gold, remove it from the heat and pour the caramel into a 9-inch round cake pan, moving it around to coat the bottom of the pan.

 - Blend the flan ingredients.
-In a high-speed blender, add sweetened condensed milk, evaporated milk, pumpkin purée, eggs, vanilla, pumpkin spice and salt.
+In a high-speed blender, add sweetened condensed milk, evaporated milk, pumpkin purée, eggs, vanilla, pumpkin spice, and salt.
 Blend until smooth.
 Pour the milk mixture over the set caramel in the round pan.

 - Prep the water bath.
 Place the cake pan in a large roasting pan.
 Carefully fill the roasting pan with about 2 inches of hot water.